A bot just defeated one of the world's best video gamers

 Then, Brockman said, it was time to put the bot to the test at The International, which is Dota 2's world championship.
 The tournament kicked off in Seattle on August 7, with a $10.7 million grand prize up for grabs.

 On Friday, the bot entered a best-of-five series with Danil Ishutin, a professional Dota 2 player from Ukraine who goes by the name Dendi.
+Because this was a side attraction, the bot wasn't eligible for prize money.

 Related: Elon Musk and tech heavies invest $1 billion in artificial intelligence